anshulgera17/devOps/Git_Learning.md

 - Unstage the git file using `git reset HEAD fileName`
 - `git log` for showing the logs after commit
 - `git rm fileName` for delete a file
-- If you delete file using rm command then you can recover using command `git checkout -- fileName`
+- `git checkout -- fileName` If you delete file using rm command then you can recover using command
-- If we want to ignore files and don’t wanna add those in git but present in that folder then we can add that file name in `.gitignore `file or any particular extension like `.jpg` files.
+- If we want to ignore files and don’t wanna add those in git but present in that folder then we can add that file name in `.gitignore` file or any particular extension like `.jpg` files.
 Or you can ignore whole folder
 - `git clone existingFolder NewFolder` for crating clone of the folder and then you can work in that folder
 - `git config -` shows more detailed configuration
 - `git log --oneline` shows better for comments and changes in logs
--  for more information use `git log -p`
+- `git log -p` for more information use
-- For create a branch in git `git branch branchName`
+- `git branch branchName` create a branch in git
-- And we can modify in the new folder and create new files in that folder new branch
+- we can modify in the new folder and create new files in that folder new branch
 - Then run `git checkout master` means we switched back to master branch.

-- `git commit -a -m “comment ”  -a` is used if we want to commit untracked file (means we didn’t run `git add` command and did the changes in file )
+- `git commit -a -m “comment ”  -a` is used if we want to commit untracked file (means we didn’t run `git add` command and did the changes in file)

-#### Git Commands
+## Git Commands

 - `git config`
-- Usage: `git config –global user.name “[name]”`
+- `git config –global user.name “[name]”`
-- Usage: `git config –global user.email “[email address]” `
+- `git config –global user.email “[email address]”`
 - `git init`
 - `git init [repository name]`
-- `git clone`, `git clone [url] `
+- `git clone`, `git clone [url]`
 - `git add`, `git add [file]`
-- `git commit`, `git commit -m “[ Type in the commit message]” `
+- `git commit`, `git commit -m “[ Type in the commit message]”`
-- `git diff` , `git diff –staged `, `git diff [first branch] [second branch]  `
+- `git diff` , `git diff –staged`, `git diff [first branch] [second branch]`
 - `git reset`, `git reset [file]`, `git reset [commit]`, `git reset –hard [commit]`
 - `git status`
 - `git rm`, `git rm [file]`
 - `git log`, `git log –follow[file]`
 - `git show`, `git show [commit]`
 - `git tag`, `git tag [commitID]`
 - `git branch`, `git branch [branch name]`, `git branch -d [branch name]`